 Five colonies from the pure culture of each isolate were inoculated into nutrient broth in 500 ml conical flask separately, and incubated at 37°C for 18 to 24 hours.
 After incubation, an aliquot of 0.1ml was inoculated on a pre dried nutrient agar to determine the total viable counts of the broth culture.
-Turbidity of the bacterial suspension (i.e overnight nutrient broth with population density) was adjusted to match that of 0.5 McFarland Standard (30 to 300 colonies) by making a dilution of 1:100 in sterile nutrient broth [14].
+Turbidity of the bacterial suspension (i.e overnight nutrient broth (250ml) with population density) was adjusted to match that of 0.5 McFarland Standard (30 to 300 colonies mostly 200 colonies) by making a dilution of 1:100 in sterile nutrient broth [16].